981010a/Visual-pack-nodejs-sample/ReadMe.md

     - publish/config.js install.authcookie **GIANT WEB ACCESS COOKIE**
     - publish/config.js install.giantUrl **RELATIVE TO AUTH COOKIE**

+##How to obtain GIANT web access cookie

+After logging into GIANT, open web debugger console (press F12) and switch to Network tab.
+Select one of the network action at the right panel, look for Request Headers of that network action and copy the Cookie value.

 ## Development Files

 | File        | Description            |